 Hon.
-Judge Victor Augustin, seated at the 6th business court of Rio de Janeiro, established the following criteria for granting a preliminary injunction in SEP patent infringement lawsuits:
+Judge Victor Augustin seated at the 6th business court of Rio de Janeiro established the following criteria for granting a preliminary injunction in SEP patent infringement lawsuits:

-- 1. In order to claim a preliminary patentee injunction, the demonstrate compliance with FRAND conditions for settlement, mainly the non-discriminatory aspect.
-FRAND designation stands Reasonable and Nonfor Fair.
-Discriminatory terms - meaning that anyone claiming to hold an essential patent for such a standard must license it to third parties under the referred conditions. - 2.
-An Ex parte injunction will be conditioned upon a concise, unbiased opinion, in which the court-appointed expert will initially answer some queries submitted only by the judge, regardless of a comprehensive expert report further on. - 3.
+1. In order to claim a preliminary injunction, the patentee must demonstrate compliance with FRAND conditions for settlement, mainly the non-discriminatory aspect.
+Such FRAND designation stands for Fair, Reasonable and Non-Discriminatory terms - meaning that anyone claiming to hold an essential patent for such a standard must license it to third parties under the referred conditions.

+- 2. An Ex parte injunction will be conditioned upon a concise unbiased opinion, in which the court-appointed expert will initially answer some queries submitted only by the judge, regardless of a comprehensive expert report further on. - 3.
 Confidentiality of the court files will be limited to documents that disclose trade secret information, to be clearly identified by the interested party.
 Such provision has the purpose of allowing the case law to be clearly publicized, as the general civil procedure rule in Brazil mandates that lawsuits be public and fully disclosed to society. - 4.
 A judicial bond has to be posted by the Plaintiff.